hotrodorm/hotrod/hotrod-project/docs/docs-5/crud/README.md

 # CRUD

-CRUD provides a simple, straightforward out-of-the-box persistence layer that can be used to start prototyping an app in minutes.
+CRUD offers a simple and efficient out-of-the-box persistence layer that enables rapid prototyping of applications in just minutes.

-Tables and views are modeled as Layout fully typed and Model classes and their columns are modeled as properties of these.
-These are used by CRUD, LiveSQL queries, and Nitro SELECTs.
+In this framework, tables and views are represented as fully typed Layout and Model classes, with their columns modeled as properties.
+These components are utilized by CRUD, LiveSQL queries, and Nitro SELECT statements.

-The persistence methods to retrieve and update data are modeled in separate Data Access Objects (DAOs) with methods for each one.
-These include different variations of the traditional SELECT, INSERT, UPDATE, and DELETE statements according to the specifics of each table or view in the database.
+The methods for data retrieval and updates are organized within separate Data Access Objects (DAOs), with dedicated methods for each operation.
+These structures encompass various implementations of traditional SQL statements: SELECT, INSERT, UPDATE, and DELETE, tailored to the specifics of each table or view in the database.

 See the [Hello CRUD](../guides/hello-crud.md) example to see all CRUD methods described in this page in action.